docelic/amber-introduction/README.md

 post "/registration", RegistrationController, :create
 ```

-Standard HTTP verbs (GET, HEAD, POST, PUT, PATCH, DELETE) generally go to standard methods on the controllers (show, new, create, edit, update, destroy).
-However, there is nothing preventing you from routing URLs to any methods in the controllers.
+Standard HTTP verbs (GET, HEAD, POST, PUT, PATCH, DELETE) by convention go to standard methods on the controllers (show, new, create, edit, update, destroy).
+However, there is nothing preventing you from routing URLs to any methods you want in the controllers.

 # Views